1j01/skele2d/README.md

 * Entity previews and previews of animations and animation frames, shown with *your* arbitrary drawing code
 * You can select entities, drag them around, pose them, cut, copy and paste, undo and redo
 * Both keyboard shortcuts *and* context menus!
-* Arbitrary data can be associated with / tacked onto points, for use with rendering, physics or whatever, for instance "color", "size", "velocity" - you name it!
+* Arbitrary data can be associated with / tacked onto points, for use with rendering, physics or whatever, for instance "color", "size", "velocity" - you name it! (literally, of course)

 ## Demo